lyzsk/mall/README.md

 Implement **Ums(User management system)** user login with authentication + authorization by using SpringSecurity + JWT.

--   when user **POST** login info to login interface, firstly, check username - password
+-   when user **POST** login info to API, firstly, authenticate username - password
 -   if password correct, return 200, generate JWT token with header: Bearer
 -   authorize the login with header + token, and **GET** authorization with userId.